erik78se/masterworker/TUTORIAL.md

 * Learn what a relation is and how to use it in your charms.
 * Learn more about hooks and how hook-tools drives relation data exchanges.
-* Learn about relational-hooks and when they run.
+* Learn about relation-hooks and when they run.
 * How to debug/introspect a relation with hook-tools

 ## Preparations